E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Experimental details

-We first resize a downloaded color image of size $512 \times 512 \times 3$ to $170 \times 170 \times3$.
+We downloaded the SIPI House color image of size $512 \times 512 \times 3$ and resized it to $170 \times 170 \times3$.
 Each pixel value in the resized tensor is then rescaled to the range $[0,1]$, and the resulting tensor is normalized to obtain the tensor $\mathcal{T}$.
 We reconstruct the tensor using a mixture of CP, TT, and background term with the CP-rank 35 and TT rank (8,8).
 The ranks are chosen such that the number of parameters in the CP and TT structures is approximately equal.
-Since the normalization and non-negative conditions are not satisfied for naive baseline methods, we employ parameterization via softmax functions to satisfy these conditions.
-We plot the value of the objective function at each iteration while varying the value of $\alpha$.
-Each method is repeated five times, and all five results are plotted.
-The learning rate is varied from 0.001 to 10,000 in multiplicative steps of 10, and all converged results are plotted.
-To ensure the figure is readable, diverged cases are omitted from the plot.
+Since the normalization and non-negative conditions are not satisfied for naive baseline methods, we employ parameterization via softmax functions to satisfy these conditions. \TLR{As an example, we transform the CP model